-For decades prior to President Obama, the federal government invested only $4 billion to create a 437-mile High Speed Rail line in the Northeast Corridor (Washington-Baltimore-Wilmington-Philadelphia-Newark-NYC-New Haven-Providence-Boston).
-Managed by Amtrak, that High Speed Rail (HSR) line is called Acela.
-Meanwhile, less than $1 billion of federal funds were applied to the remaining 22,000 rail miles and trains.
+For decades prior to President Obama, the federal government invested only $4 billion to create a 437-mile High Speed Rail line in the Northeast Corridor.
+Managed by Amtrak, that High Speed Rail service for Washington-Baltimore-Philadelphia-Newark-New York City-New Haven-Providence-Boston corridor is called “Acela.”
+Less than $1 billion of federal funds were applied to the remaining 22,000 rail miles.

 22,000 MILES OF RAIL — OKAY FOR FREIGHT AND TRANSIT, BAD FOR HIGH SPEED

 U.S. rail routes, to an overwhelming degree, are owned by freight train companies and to a lesser degree, by pubicly-owned commuter transit agencies.
 By law, freight train companies and transit agencies lease Amtrak access to their tracks.
 Since leasing fees are low, freight train companies have no incentive to upgrade routes for high speed.
 Nor do transit agencies have extra funds lying around.